Frequently Asked Questions

 A: Each member chooses the amount of involvement in the chapter.
 The only required time commitment is a house duty that normally takes an hour to complete each week.
 Participating in any worthwhile activity always requires an investment of one’s time.
 Research has shown that involved college students are more likely to graduate and they report greater satisfaction with their college experience.
 Through his fraternity involvement, your son will learn how to balance his academic, work, campus involvement, and social commitments.

-Q: What if I am not a student in the College Agricultural and Life Sciences?
+Q: What if I am not a student in the College of Agricultural and Life Sciences?

 A: Alpha Gamma Rho recruits students who have some connection to the life sciences.
 A prospective member normally meets the criteria by being raised on a farm, pursuing a life sciences degree, or having related work experience or goals in agriculture or natural resources.